Instructors

 Marie is an artist and teacher from Hanover, PA.

-Her hand painted mandalas and abstractions are experimentations with color, shape and repetition.
+Her hand-painted mandalas and abstractions are experimentations with color, shape and repetition.
 Painting intuitively, Marie captures rhythm and whimsy.

 Following college, she opened her music studio in the Biglerville area, where she now teaches piano, voice and organ lessons.
 She has served three churches over the years as organist and choir director.
 Presently she is the choir director at Zion U.C.C. in Arendtsville and co-organist at St. Paul’s U.C.C. in New Oxford.
 She also directed and accompanied the St. Paul’s Singers, a local gospel men’s quartet, for over 24 years and organized and directed the New Oxford Community Messiah Choir.
 Sharon still enjoys accompanying and performing professionally.